 - A total of 8,618 car crashes that resulted only in damage to property.

 These statistics demonstrate a sobering truth about car crashes: oftentimes a single crash can result in multiple injuries or fatalities.
-As experienced car accident lawyers we recognize that this means not only are you at risk of being injured or killed in a car accident, but so are any passengers who are riding in your car.
+As experienced car accident lawyers, we recognize that this means not only are you at risk of being injured or killed in a car accident but so are any passengers who are riding in your car.

-Common Causes of Cincinnati Car Crashes
+Common Causes of Cincinnati Car Accidents

-Some car crashes are truly accident: unavoidable and unforeseeable.
+Some car crashes are truly an accident: unavoidable and unforeseeable.
 More often than not, however, car crashes are the result of one or more individuals who have behaved in a careless or reckless manner.
 A professional car accident lawyer will tell you that determining the precise cause or causes of your car crash is an essential step in concluding whether you are able to bring a car crash lawsuit against other individuals or entities in order to recover compensation for your injuries.

 A Cincinnati car accident may be found to be the result of:

-- Distracted driving: Texting while driving takes the driver’s eyes and attention off of the road and other vehicles thereon.
+Texting while driving takes the driver’s eyes and attention off of the road and other vehicles thereon.
 If the vehicle is traveling at 55 miles per hour, the car can travel as far as the length of a football field in the time it takes the driver to read a single text message.
-An car accident lawyer will explain that texting while driving is only one type of distracted driving.
+A car accident lawyer will explain that texting while driving is only one type of distracted driving.
 Drivers can be distracted because they are carrying on a conversation with another person (either a passenger or someone on the telephone), attending to noisy, rambunctious, or fussy children, or because they are searching for that perfect tune on the radio.
 Taking one’s attention off of the various tasks associated with driving – even for a brief moment – is a careless act that can result in a car crash.

-- Impaired driving: The National Highway Traffic Safety Administration and other organizations such as MADD (Mothers Against Drunk Driving) maintain statistics that tend to indicate that the national incidence rate of impaired driving is decreasing.
+The National Highway Traffic Safety Administration and other organizations such as MADD (Mothers Against Drunk Driving) maintain statistics that tend to indicate that the national incidence rate of impaired driving is decreasing.
 While this is good news overall, it does little to change the reality that an impaired driver is a deadly force that can wreak havoc on the road.
 Our car accident lawyers realize that most Ohioans are familiar with the 0.08 alcohol limitation concentration, the truth is that a person can be dangerously impaired by alcohol without ever reaching the 0.08 level.
 Certain drugs like marijuana and other depressants can have an impairing effect on a driver that is similar to alcohol.
 When alcohol is combined with other drugs, the person can become even more impaired.
 A driver who consumes impairing substances like alcohol or drugs (even prescription or over-the-counter drugs) and gets behind the wheel is behaving in a careless manner.

-- Unsafe driving: Traffic rules, laws, and regulations are designed with one purpose in mind: safety.
+Traffic rules, laws, and regulations are designed with one purpose in mind: safety.
 Running red lights or stop signs, speeding too fast for the prevailing road conditions, and “tailgating” (following another vehicle too closely) are the result of conscious decisions made by individuals who believe that, in that particular moment, they should not be required to obey that particular law.
 In doing so, the driver puts his or her time and/or convenience above the safety of not only the driver but his or her passengers and/or others who are on the road.
-If a police report or eyewitness evidence establishes that one driver clearly disobeyed a well-known and established “rule of the road,” this can be very powerful evidence for an car accident lawyer because it suggests negligent behavior.
+If a police report or eyewitness evidence establishes that one driver clearly disobeyed a well-known and established “rule of the road,” this can be very powerful evidence for a car accident lawyer because it suggests negligent behavior.

-- Mechanical defects: Sometimes the driver of a vehicle may not be to blame for causing an accident but instead the manufacturer of his or her vehicle and/or a part of the vehicle.
+Sometimes the driver of a vehicle may not be to blame for causing an accident but instead the manufacturer of his or her vehicle and/or a part of the vehicle.
 In recent times, airbag manufacturers have been sanctioned for manufacturing defective automobile parts, but they are not alone.
 In the past, certain car manufacturers and part manufacturers have ignored safety concerns and in doing so have caused car accidents that have seriously hurt and (in some cases) killed individuals.
-Even where a car or part manufacturer designs a safe product, if the manufacturer does not exercise tight control over its manufacturing processes a defect may result from parts or cars being produced that are not manufactured according to the design.
+Even where a car or part manufacturer designs a safe product if the manufacturer does not exercise tight control over its manufacturing processes a defect may result from parts or cars being produced that are not manufactured according to the design.
 Our staff of car accident lawyers are very aware of the risk that mechanical defects can present.

-- Poor road/highway maintenance or design: Certain civil authorities have responsibilities for designing roadways that are safe to use and that allow for the reasonably safe movement of traffic.
+Certain civil authorities have responsibilities for designing roadways that are safe to use and that allow for the reasonably safe movement of traffic.
 When these authorities fail to meet these obligations – for example, failing to fix a failed portion of roadway in a timely manner or designing a highway onramp that is dangerous for merging traffic – catastrophic injuries and death can occur.

 Unless all causes of your car crash are uncovered and all responsible parties identified, you may be limited in your ability to recover compensation.
 The amount of time and resources it takes in order to fully investigate the cause or causes of a car accident are often far beyond the capabilities of car injury victims.
 That is why it is vital to hire an experienced and resourceful Cincinnati car accident lawyer to assist you in evaluating and presenting your case.